junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "Yes," Dean tells him through gritted teeth.
 If he's asked again, he's afraid he might change the answer.

 They watch the eruption from the high ground on the other side of the city.
-Ash of the volcano covers the sky, lava pouring into the city.
-People cry for help and horrified by the divine fury, and Dean and Cas stand there in utter silence, knowing it's not divine fury, it's just their doing.
+Ash from the volcano covers the sky, lava pouring into the city.
+People cry for help and are horrified by the divine fury, begging for god's mercy, and Dean and Cas stand there in utter silence, knowing it's not divine fury, it's just their doing.

-"This is the second time I watch this happen," Cas says slowly, turning his eyes away from the ruined city below.
-"And I've never felt worse in millenniums.
+"This is the second time I watched this happen," Cas says slowly, turning his eyes away from the ruined city below.
+"And I've never felt worse in millennia.
 I hate to see that we can't save everyone -- we can't save *anyone*."
 He kneels down on the ground, looking like a lost child.
 "What's the point of having all the power and free wills but can't save them?"

 Dean wants to say he feels the same, but words choke in his throat around the lump there.